 - Immovable Property Documentation, if the collateral is needed

 Pros and Cons of choosing HDFC Credila for an education loan

-- You can avail a loan without collateral, as high as INR 35 lacs for the US and Canada.
+- You can avail an education loan without collateral, as high as INR 50 lakhs for the US and Canada.
 While others require collateral.

-- You can avail 100% expense coverage.
-Other financial lenders that provide complete expense coverage, include NBFCs such as, Avanse and Incred whereas there are a few public banks who do not have a loan margin.
-(Speak with our team to know more about the 0% margin options)
+- You can avail up to 100% expense coverage.
+Other financial lenders that provide complete expense coverage, include NBFCs such as Avanse and Incred whereas there are a few public banks that do not have a loan margin.
+(Speak with our team to know more about the 0% margin options).

-- HDFC education loan interest rate is quite high as compared to public banks like SBI, Bank of Baroda, Punjab National Bank, Canara which have interest rates ranging between 9.45% to 10.5%.
-For more information, you could see Education loan interest rates- Comparison between public and private sector banks in India.
+- HDFC education loan interest rate is quite high as compared to public banks like SBI, Bank of Baroda, Punjab National Bank, Canara which have interest rates ranging between 8% to 9%.

-- You cannot avail an HDFC Credila loan if your co-applicant is retired
+- You cannot avail an education loan if your co-applicant is retired.

 - A co-applicant with an ITR of 2-3 years is mandatory for Credila whereas it is not necessary for nationalized banks, an income certificate will do.

-- Credila does not accept third party collateral security whereas public banks like SBI does.
+- Credila does not accept third-party collateral security whereas all public banks do.

 - As per HDFC Credila’s terms, you need to pay at least partial or full interest during your course of study.

 - HDFC Credila charges a high processing fee which is equivalent to a certain percentage of the loan amount (usually 1%- 1.25% of the loan amount plus 18% GST on that).
-On the contrary, banks (both public and private) have a fixed processing fee that lies between INR 5,000 to INR 10,000.
-Also, there are public bank options who refund the entire processing fee, after the sanction.
-(Speak with our team to know more such 0% processing fee options)
+On the contrary, public banks have a fixed processing fee which is INR 10,000.
+Also, there are few public banks that refund the entire processing fee, after the sanction.
+(Speak to our team to know more about such 0% processing fee options)